ThomasAFink/triple_witching_day_trading_probabilities/README.md

-Now, even if there's a spike in volume (many transactions), it doesn't necessarily mean that the price will have a wider range.
+Now, even if there's a spike in volume (many transactions), it doesn't necessarily mean that the price will have a wider range or change.
 Here's why:

 Consensus in Direction: If most of the trading volume is biased in one direction (either buying or selling), the price will move primarily in that direction without much volatility.
 This means high volume but low price range.